mauritsl/node-castor-client/README.md

 provide a column family name.
 The whole keyspace will be returned if you omit this parameter.

+The schema is read after connecting to the database and is then cached in memory.
+If you need to reload it you can use the ``reloadSchema`` function, which will return a promise that is resolved without a value when the schema is reloaded.
+All new queries (except raw queries via ``query``) are queued until the new schema is loaded.

 ## Executing raw queries

 Instead of using ``get``, ``set`` and ``del``, you may also use ``query`` to